katerebekah/csharp-dotnet-milestones/3-database-driven-applications/exercises/mvc/MVC_CHINOOKMUSIC.md

 ### Chinook Music ASP.NET MVC SITE
 * Create a DBContext and Models needed for your web site
-* Use View Models to specify customized strongly typed model to be used by your pages.
-You don't always need a view model but often you do.
+* Use View Models to specify customized strongly typed models to be used by your pages.
+You don't always need a view model but usually do.

 ##Create pages that display the following data